seniorglez/BookingAppClone/README.md

 The icons I use are under the [Apache License 2.0](https://github.com/google/material-design-icons/blob/master/LICENSE)

 Get the full icon pack [here](https://www.iconfinder.com/iconsets/google-material-design-3-0) to use it on you projects.
+You can also check the [original repository](https://github.com/google/material-design-icons) from google.